Awareness Walk Held To Promote Cleanliness - UrduPoint

 Awareness Walk Held To Promote Cleanliness

-RAWALPINDI, (UrduPoint / Pakistan Point News - 21st May, 2024) On the directions of Secretary Local Government, Shakeel Ahmad, the Municipal Corporation Rawalpindi, on Tuesday organized an awareness walk to promote the 'Suthra Punjab' programme.
+SIALKOT, (UrduPoint / Pakistan Point News - 25th May, 2024) On the directions of the Secretary Local Government Punjab, Shakeel Ahmad, an awareness walk was organised by Municipal Corporation Sialkot with the collaboration of the District Council under the "Suthra Punjab" Programme on Saturday.

-The event aimed to engage the community in efforts to keep the city clean and was spearheaded by Chief Digital Monitoring Officer Punjab, Dr. M. Abdullah Tabassum.

-The rally started at the Municipal Corporation office and concluded at Liaquat Bagh.
+According to the Focal Person Media LG&CD Department, Dr M Abdullah Tabassum, the walk was started from

 Recent Stories